vkovic/laravel-model-meta/README.md

 ### Laravel Model meta storage

-Easily store and access model related metadata.

-Avoid cluttering your models table with more fields.
-If you dont need them you can just unplug trait from your model and delete related data.
+Easily store and access model related metadata and avoid cluttering your models table with more fields.

 ---